 But trail mix is often calorically dense, so the calories can easily sneak up on you.

 We recommend eating trail mix if you love it, but pre-portion your mix into 150-calorie servings to avoid overindulging.

-Is yogurt a good snack for weight loss?
+Is yoghurt a good snack for weight loss?

-Plain Greek yogurt typically contains about 16 grams of protein per serving, making it the perfect snack when hunger strikes.
+Plain Greek yoghurt typically contains about 16 grams of protein per serving, making it the perfect snack when hunger strikes.

 Mix it with your favorite fruits, top it with a few chopped nuts, or enjoy it plain.

 Are hard-boiled eggs a good snack for weight loss?